-- 67.1 The Association must keep at its registered office, a Register containing: - 67.1.1 the names and addresses of the members; - 67.1.2 a statement of the share held by each member and the amount each member paid for it; - 67.1.3 the date each person was entered in the Register as a member and the date at which any person ceased to be a member of the Association - 67.1.4 a statement of other property in the Association, whether in loans or loan stock held by each member; and - 67.1.5 the names and addresses of the office bearers of the Association, their positions and the dates they took and left office. - 67.2 A second copy of the Register showing the same details as above but not the statements of shares and property.
-This second register must be used to confirm the information recorded in the main Register. - 67.3 A register of loans and who they are made to. - 67.4 A register showing details of all loans and charges on the Association's land. - 67.5 The inclusion or omission of the name of any person from the original Register of Members shall, in the absence of evidence to the contrary, be conclusive that the person is or is not a member of the Association.
+- The Association must keep at its registered office, a Register containing: - 67.1.1 the names and addresses of the members:

+- 67.1.2 a statement of the share held by each member and the amount each member paid for it; - 67.1.3 the date each person was entered in the Register as a member and the date at which any person ceased to be a member of the Association: - 67.1.4 a statement of other property in the Association, whether in loans or loan stock held by each member; and - 67.1.5 the names and addresses of the Office Bearers of the Association, their positions and the dates they took and left office. - The Association must also keep at its registered office: - 67.2.1 a second copy of the Register showing the same details as above but not the statements of shares and property.
+This second register must be used to confirm the information recorded in the main Register. - 67.2.2 a register of loans and who they are made to. - 67.2.3 a register showing details of all loans and charges on the Association's land. - 67.3 The inclusion or omission of the name of any person from the original Register of Members shall, in the absence of evidence to the contrary, be conclusive that the person is or is not a member of the Association.